cmhouston/excl-mobile/README.md

 - Allow visitors to earn badges
 - Grade-specific recommendations for teachers
 - Museum administrators can create surveys and polls to place in the app
+- Upgrading Google Analytics to support custom dimensions for Screens

 ## Technical Enhancements ##